alexgisby/Assets/README.md

 On subsequent page renders, the module will only recompile the assets if something has changed, meaning you only incur a performance hit on the first page load by the first person to hit the new resources.

+Note: external files (those that are :// files like jQuery from Google CDN) will **not** be included, as users are likely to have them cached already.

 ## How the files are served

 The files are served through a controller so as to add far-future expiration headers to the content.
 See the init.php file for the Route.